Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 85
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene85.jpg
       narration: "<p>ASDFASDFJAKELSCAVIGSCAV!
-WOW!The Incan peace was planned, and now Kokang is crashing down on the Han people, flipping Fuzhou in a surge north. .
+WOW!</p><p>The Incan peace was planned, and now Kokang is crashing down on the Han people, flipping Fuzhou in a surge north.
 So many artillery harming the effectiveness of this army as it crashes into infantry hard.
 There’s so much to analyze here, but I feel as long as the movement locked artillery focus on attacking the units in front of them, I don’t think Han can properly mount a defense without losing Shuntian and maybe Longbian.
 This is an insane war!
 HYPE!</p>"
     - scene_number: 86
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene86.jpg